UmairShakoor/DevPlayground/README.md

 *   Small, focused projects demonstrating specific techniques. 🧩
 *   Experiments with different CSS frameworks and styling approaches. 🎨
-*   (Coming Soon!)
-JavaScript snippets and mini-applications. 💻
+*   JavaScript projects and examples, shared as I complete them. 💻
 *   Examples of accessibility best practices. ♿
 *   And much more!
 This is a work in progress, so new things are always being added. ✨